galeone/galeone.github.io/_posts/2021-12-14-advent-of-code-tensorflow-day-3.md

     - pgaleone
 ---

-The day 3 challenge is very different from to easy challenges faced during [day 1](/tensorflow/2021/12/11/advent-of-code-tensorflow/) and [day 2](/tensorflow/2021/12/12/advent-of-code-tensorflow-day-2/).
+The day 3 challenge is very different from the easy challenges faced during [day 1](/tensorflow/2021/12/11/advent-of-code-tensorflow/) and [day 2](/tensorflow/2021/12/12/advent-of-code-tensorflow-day-2/).
 This time, we need to face a more difficult challenge and by doing so we'll explore some useful, although not widely used, TensorFlow features like `tf.TensorArray`.

 Moreover, we'll find some limitations (bug?) of the `TensorArray` data type and we'll write some interesting utility that's not present in the TensorFlow standard library.